 Learn how to roast a turkey with this simple recipe from Blain’s Farm & Fleet.

 One of the most famous meals prepared in a roaster oven is the traditional turkey dinner–great for the holidays!
 People have been making their holiday meals in a roaster since they were first introduced in the 1930’s and still continue to do so today.
-You can download the PDF of the recipe, or follow along below.
 For best results, use a 18 quart roaster oven.
 This recipe should give you a tender turkey that all your guests and family will love.
 Learn how to roast a turkey with Blain’s Farm & Fleet.

 - 14 to 22 lb. turkey, fresh or frozen (thaw completely before roasting)